MEITREX/content_service/api.md

 <td>

-get contents by chapter ids.
+Get contents by chapter ids.
 Returns a list containing sublists, where each sublist contains all contents associated with that chapter
+🔒 The user must have access to the courses containing the chapters with the given ids, otherwise an error is thrown.

 </td>
 </tr>